apache/mynewt-site/docs/os/tutorials/add_repos.md

-## Additional Repositories
+## Adding Repositories to your Project

 ### What is a Repository

-A repository is a version-ed Mynewt project, which is a collection of Mynewt packages organized in a specific way.
+A repository is a version-ed Mynewt project, which is a collection of Mynewt packages organized in a specific way for redistribution.

 What differentiates a repository from a Mynewt project is the presence of a `repository.yml` file describing the repository.
+This will be described below.
+For a basic understanding of repositories you may read the [Newt Tool Manual](../../newt/newt_intro.md) and [How to create repos](../../newt/create_repo.md).

-This will be described below. **Note:** For the remainder of this document we'll use the term repo as shorthand for a Mynewt repository.
+**Note:** For the remainder of this document we'll use the term repo as shorthand for a Mynewt repository.

 Repos are useful because they are an organized way for the community to share Mynewt packages and projects.
 In fact, the Mynewt-core is distributed as a repo.

 <br>

 ### Why does Mynewt need additional repos?

 Repos add functionality not included in the Mynewt core.
 New repos might be created for several reasons.

 * **Expertise**.
 Individuals or organizations may have expertise that they want to share in the form of repos.
 For example a chip vendor may